AlexanderHarrison/HOW-TO-WRITE-GECKO-CODES/readme.md

 If you want to add functionality, try to abuse debug features of your game.
 Lots of games have debug functions to display text on the screen, change model colours, etc.

+[This site](https://celestialamber.github.io/rlwinm-clrlwi-decoder/) decodes the rlwinm and clrlwi instructions to C code.
+This makes these otherwise impenetrable instructions readable.